qrvey/partner-portal/docs/ui-docs/dataviews/chart-builder.md

 In the **Values** tab, you can provide your chart with a name, then assign your category and value columns from the drop-down menus.
 You can provide custom labels for either column.
 Finally, you can select an aggregate value for your data.
 Once you have assigned all of the required values, a sample of your chart will appear on the right.
 ![5_chart-builder](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_chart-builder/5_chart-builder.png#thumbnail)

-If you’ve created a linked dataset using Data Links, you will see columns for both your source dataset and the additional datasets you’ve linked to as seen below.
+If you’ve created a linked dataset using Data Links, you will see columns for both your source dataset and the additional datasets you’ve linked to, as shown below.

 ![6_chart-builder](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_chart-builder/6_chart-builder.png#thumbnail-60)

-If your category column is a date field, you will also see a **Date Grouping** dropdown list where you can select how you’d like the dates in the column to be grouped.
+If your category column is a date field, you will also see a **Date Grouping** dropdown list, where you can select how you’d like the dates in the column to be grouped.

 ![7_chart-builder](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_chart-builder/7_chart-builder.png#thumbnail-60)